Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 100

 It is described in the evaluation system section.
-During the course students will take 2 written exams corresponding to the 2 partials provided for in the SEC (duration estimated: 60 minutes each)
+During the course students will take 2 written exams corresponding to the 2 partials provided for in the SEC.

 To pass the course, once the minimums of each part have been passed, the student must obtain a minimum of 5 points out of 10.